OriginProtocol/veogv/docs/index.markdown

 | Delegate | 102k |

 # Security
 veOGV smart contracts were audited by Open Zeppelin.
-The reports can be found [here](https://github.com/OriginProtocol/security/blob/master/audits/Solidified%20-%20OGV%2C%20wOUSD%2C%20and%20ERC721a%20-%20May%202022.pdf).
+The audit report can be found [here](https://github.com/OriginProtocol/security/blob/master/audits/Solidified%20-%20OGV%2C%20wOUSD%2C%20and%20ERC721a%20-%20May%202022.pdf).

 # Using OGV and veOGV for your project
-The implementation OGV and veOGV tokens is meant to be generic - there is no code specific to Origin Dollar.
+The implementation of the OGV and veOGV tokens is meant to be generic - there is no code specific to Origin Dollar.
 Refer to the [README](https://github.com/OriginProtocol/veogv/blob/main/README.md) for step by step instructions to deploy your own vote-escrowed governance token.